eeeps/visual-acuity-on-the-web/README.md

 ### CSS pixels are slippery fish

-The most important reason you that should not tweet out "2x is good enough for most people, says internet expert Eric Portis" is this: the analysis that got us to that conclusion assumed CSS pixels were (basically) reference pixels, which is to say: *constant*; in fact, they are *quite variable*.
+The most important reason you that should absolutely not tweet out "2x is good enough for most people, says internet expert Eric Portis" is this: the analysis that got us to that conclusion assumed CSS pixels were reference pixels, which is to say: *constant*; in fact, they are *quite variable*.
 They vary from device to device, user to user, and even moment to moment.

 In order to figure out the visual angle that `1px` subtends on a viewer’s eye, we need three things: